31832

 With a content plan, you can avoid wasting time and energy on content nobody cares about.
 Instead, you’ll focus on creating stuff that will resonate with your audience and help you achieve your business goals.

-In short, here's how to create a content plan
+In short, here's how to create an SEO content strategy:

 Now, let's break each step down, as some things are more challenging than they may sound.